loreanvictor/tmplr/README.md

 >       <expression>
 >   ...
 > ```
-Will resolve the value by giving the user multiple choices.
-Will evaluate the corresponding expression of each choice _after_ the user has selected it (so you can chain prompts and other expressions safely).
+Asks the user to choose from a list of values.
+Evaluates the corresponding expression of each choice _after_ the user has selected it (so you can chain prompts and other expressions safely).
 ```yml
 steps: